minnehonk/minnehonk.github.io/saturday-may-3.md

 Join the Venture Bikes crew for a relaxed bike tour of south Minneapolis, with a few stops to discuss some people and events in the history of neighborhoods that surround George Floyd Square.
 Meetup 8:00-8:30am at Venture Bikes (just below 10th Ave bridge on Midtown Greenway).
 Ride will end with a free lunch back at Venture Bikes around 11:00am, leaving plenty of time to ride back down to GFS for the MinneHONK! opening ceremony and bands.

+### The Five Assumptions of George Floyd Square

+1. Assume anyone may have COVID (or some other respiratory disease): mask up or back up.
+    * Masks are strongly encouraged for any indoor portions of MinneHONK!

+2. Assume someone in this space may be armed: it pays to be polite.
+    * If there are any counter-protesters or other disruptive individuals present, act calmly and do what you can to deescalate the situation.
+    * Please report any hostile or threatening behavior to the security people on duty.

+3. Assume everything you do and everything you say will be recorded, so if you have something to say, say it with your whole chest.
+    * There will be photographers and videographers present at MinneHONK!

+4. Assume not everyone in this space has your idea of liberation in mind.
+There are ops everywhere.
+    * Trust that most MinneHONK! participants are coming in good faith, but understand that this is not guaranteed.

+5. Assume that everyone in this space has experienced pain, grief, trauma, and thwarted expectations, and sometimes things might come out sideways.
+So let’s be gentle with each other so we can be dangerous together.
+    * If you hear something that seems problematic, call that person in rather than calling them out.
+    * Treat people at MinneHONK! (and everywhere) with respect and dignity.

+### Participation in MinneHONK! is At Your Own Risk

+You are attending or participating in MinneHONK! at your own risk and cannot hold anyone, person or organization liable for harm to your person or property.